 Cashmere comes from Tibetan cashmere goats who originates from the Himalayas.
 The goats migrated with Chinese herders to Mongolia, Tibet and Northern provinces of China in the 10th and 12th centuries.
 With the development of the Asian empire, cashmere slowly began to enter the trade routes in the West.
 In the 13th century Marco Polo brought cashmere to Italy and here it became the fiber of choice among the aristocratic elite.

 Processing the Fiber

 Cashmere goats have a fine undercoat that protects and insulates them from the cold temperatures.
 Each spring the cashmere is removed from the goat with a special comb.
-In nature the cashmere goat get rid of the undercoat itself so as not to overheat.
+In nature the cashmere goat gets rid of the undercoat itself so it doesn’t overheat.

-When the cashmere has been removed, the dirt, grass and other fiber contaminants is being removed from the cashmere.
-The fibers is then sorted by fineness and color, then the cashmere is washed, dried and spun into yarn.
+When the cashmere has been removed, the dirt, grass and other fiber contaminants are removed from the cashmere.
+The fibers are then sorted by fineness and color, then the cashmere is washed, dried and spun into yarn.
 It takes approximately a year’s worth of cashmere from three to four goats in order to make a single cashmere sweater.

 The Benefits of Cashmere

 Cashmere has many benefits and one of them is that it is eight times warmer than sheep’s wool and 33% lighter.
 The cashmere fiber has a crimp or curl that sheep’s wool does not have.
 This extra crimp holds pockets of warm air close to the body.
 Furthermore cashmere is the softest animal fiber available on the market.
 The softness of a cashmere fiber is measured by micron count.